harelba/q/README.markdown

 * Output beautifier
 * man page when installed through the RPM package

-* **Column name and type detection, multiple parsing modes and important bug fixes are in BETA.
-You can download the beta version using the link below**
+* **Column name and type detection, multiple parsing modes and important bug fixes are in the latest Release Candidate version, and can be downloaded from the installation section below**

 ## Requirements